Emirates SkyCargo: Development since the 2000s

-During the financial year 2008-09, Emirates SkyCargo carried in 1,408,300 tonnes of cargo, an improvement of 9.8% compared to the previous year.
-Emirates SkyCargo accounts for 20% of Emirates’ transport revenue.

-In November 2011, DAE cancelled five of the 747-8 freighters and converted them to 777 Freighters.
+In November 2011, DAE cancelled five of the 747-8F orders and converted them to five 777Fs.
 In December 2012, DAE cancelled the remaining five 747-8F, with Emirates SkyCargo focusing its fleet on the 777F only.

-In April 2013, SkyCargo was voted Air Cargo News Cargo Airline of the Year.
+In April 2013, Emirates SkyCargo was voted Air Cargo News Cargo Airline of the Year.

 In July 2013, work started on a SkyCargo terminal.
-Once complete, SkyCargo will move their freighter operations from Dubai International Airport to the new facility at Dubai World Central - Al Maktoum International Airport.
+Once complete, Emirates will move their freighter operations from Dubai International Airport to the new facility at Dubai World Central - Al Maktoum International Airport.
 The facility is being built by Amana Contracting and Steel Buildings.

-In May 2015, Emirates SkyCargo became the largest air freight carriers in the world to ban the transport of lion, tiger, rhino and elephant hunting trophies, even if they were obtained legally.
+In May 2015, Emirates SkyCargo became the largest air freight carrier in the world to ban the transport of lion, tiger, rhino and elephant hunting trophies, even if they were obtained legally.

-On April 1st, 2020, Emirates SkyCargo transferred their cargo handing operations from Emirates SkyCentral DWC to Dubai International Airport, as to modernize the operations between freighter flights and the new cargo flights.
+On April 1, 2020, Emirates transferred their cargo handling operations from Emirates SkyCentral DWC to Dubai International Airport in order to modernize the operations between freighter flights and the new cargo flights.

-On June 24th, 2020, Emirates has introduced additional cargo capacity by using 14 Boeing 777-300ER aircraft with their seats removed from the economy class cabin.
+On June 24, 2020, Emirates introduced additional cargo capacity by using 14 Boeing 777-300ER aircraft with their seats removed from the economy class cabin.

-On June 30th, 2020, Emirates SkyCargo marked 30 years of operations in Singapore.
+On June 30, 2020, Emirates SkyCargo marked 30 years of operations in Singapore.

 In November 2020, Emirates SkyCargo started to fly Emirates A380s as temporary freighters known as "Mini Freighters" to help combat the additional cargo freight needed with countries experiencing second waves of COVID-19.
 These will join the Emirates 777-300ER that have already been converted to cargo flights.
-An A380 has around 50 tonnes of cargo space per flight in the cargo hold in belly of the plane this is just under 50% the amount of cargo a 777F can carry.
+An A380 has around 50 tonnes of cargo space per flight in the cargo hold in belly of the plane, this is just under 50% the amount of cargo a 777F can carry.

-In November 2021, Emirates announced an order for an additional pair of 777F from Boeing at the 2021 Dubai Airshow.
-This will join the current 10 fleet of 777F and relieve some of the converted freighters.
+On November 15, 2021, Emirates announced an order for a pair of 777F aircraft from Boeing at the 2021 Dubai Airshow.
+This will be the airline's first order directly from Boeing instead of through a leasing agency, and these will join the current fleet of 777F and relieve some of the converted freighters.

-On November 8th, 2022, Emirates SkyCargo announced a firm order for five Boeing 777F freighter aircraft, with 2 aircraft to be delivered in 2024, and the remaining 3 in 2025.
+On November 8, 2022, Emirates announced a firm order for five Boeing 777F aircraft, with two aircraft to be delivered in 2024 and the remaining three in 2025.

+On July 16, 2024, Emirates announced that it would order an additional five Boeing 777F aircraft, with deliveries between 2025 and 2026.

 Business figures

 Destinations

-As of June 2020, Emirates SkyCargo operates dedicated cargo flights to 26 destinations and additionally has access to cargo capacity on further 61 Emirates passenger routes.
+As of January 2025, Emirates SkyCargo operates dedicated cargo flights to 26 destinations and additionally has access to cargo capacity on further 61 Emirates passenger routes.

 Fleet

 Current fleet

-As of November 2022, the Emirates SkyCargo fleet consists of the following aircraft:
+As of November 2025, Emirates SkyCargo operates an all-Boeing 777F fleet composed of the following aircraft: